tanviredu/node_js_server_side_coursera/mongoose_ODM/what_is_schema.md

 then the dishes have some field this field may have some other subfiles and alll the dish under the dishes will be this type

+you can use multiple schema in include one schema under another schema

+after defining a schema which is actualy  a json undrer an array we will

+pass it ubder mongoose.model() function then it will create the schema in the mongodb database